 Instructions

-- Preheat oven to 375 degrees F. Line a greased 9’’ square baking pan with two sheet of parchment paper, cut to fit inside the pan with the edges slightly hanging over.
+- Preheat oven to 375 degrees F. Grease a 9-inch or 8×10-inch baking pan with non-stick cooking spray (grease well!!).
+Line the pan with a sheet of parchment paper, cut to fit inside the pan with the edges slightly hanging over.

 Notes